tradecloud/tradecloud-docs-api-v2/api/json-vs-xml.md

 # JSON versus XML

-The Tradecloud API supports default a proprietary JSON format, but for some API endpoints a proprietary XML format is supported.
+The Tradecloud API by default supports a proprietary JSON format, but for some API endpoints a proprietary XML format is supported.

 ## JSON